 Energy Programs

 Montgomery Energy Connection (MEC) is a one-stop shop with guidance and links to most available rebates, grants, financing, funding, free resources, and assistance.
-In addition to the content below, MEC describes: Pepco’s free Quick Home Energy Checkup and discounted energy audits (a great place to start!).
-MEC also highlights Pepco’s Home Performance with Energy Star energy efficiency rebate of up to $10,000, Pepco’s $15,000 electrification rebates, Montgomery County low-income grants and tax credits, and community solar options.
+In addition to the content below, MEC describes: Pepco’s free Quick Home Energy Checkup and discounted energy assessments (a great place to start!).
+Additional incentives include Pepco’s Home Performance with Energy Star energy efficiency rebate (up to $10,000) and electrification rebate (up to $15,000), low- and moderate-income free and discounted energy services, and community solar options.

 Rooftop Solar